 On this Costa Rica birding tour, spend several days on both the Caribbean and Pacific sides of the continental divide, with excellent field time in the Veragua Rainforest, and at Tenorio Volcano.
 Our route takes us close to the Nicaraguan border; lodges include Tapirus Lodge at the Rainforest Tram, Maquenque of the Caribbean lowlands, Celeste Mountain near Bijagua, and Bosque de Paz in the highlands.
 Several of these ecolodges are new to Naturalist Journeys travelers, encouraging those who have been here before to discover more of Costa Rica's beauty.
 They also place us where we want to be to observe the migration.
 We are also sure to have good fun, tasting local foods and perhaps visiting a market; we enjoy sharing in Costa Rican customs as we experience our hosts’ exceptional hospitality.

-- Enjoy beautiful, birdy gardens right at our hotel in San José
+- Explore beautiful, birdy gardens right at our hotel in San José

 - Scan the skies at Veragua Rainforest for migrating raptors—the sheer quantity of birds here is incredible

-- Spend two nights at Maquenque Eco-lodge, where we enjoy a boat safari, walk on the local trails, and immerse ourselves in tropical nature ? birds abound!
+- Enjoy two nights at Maquenque Eco-lodge, where we enjoy a boat safari, walk on the local trails, and immerse ourselves in tropical nature—birds abound!

-- Visit Braulio Carrillo National Park; Ride a tram through lush rainforest; be amazed by hummingbirds
+- Discover Braulio Carrillo National Park; Ride a tram through lush rainforest; be amazed by all the hummingbirds

 - Relax at the Celeste Mountain Lodge near Tenorio National Park, where the river literally turns blue!